chriskjaer/sublime-minimal-monokai/README.md

 # [Minimal Monokai](https://github.com/chriskjaer/sublime-minimal-monokai)

 > Enough Spacegray!
-It's time to get back to the good old trusty monokai: Where the colors are bright and the syntax highlightning [works properly](https://github.com/chriskempson/base16-builder/issues/60).
+It's time to get back to the good old trusty monokai: Where the colors are bright and the syntax highlighting [works properly](https://github.com/chriskempson/base16-builder/issues/60).

 A minimalistic Sublime UI for the Monokai theme.
 For the optimal experience I recommend the [Monokai Extended](https://github.com/jonschlinkert/sublime-monokai-extended) theme.